Sunday, July 10, 2011

-Creator of heaven and earth,
+creator of heaven and earth.

-And in Jesus Christ, his only Son, our Lord,
+I believe in Jesus Christ, his only Son, our Lord.

-He was conceived by the Holy Spirit,
+He was conceived by the power of the Holy Spirit

-and born of the Virgin Mary,
+and born of the Virgin Mary.

 He suffered under Pontius Pilate,

-was crucified, died and was buried;
+was crucified, died, and was buried.

-on the third day he rose again from the dead;
+On the third day he rose again.

-and is seated at the right hand of God the Father almighty;
+and sits at the right hand of the Father.

-from there he will come to judge the living and the dead.
+He will come again to judge the living and the dead.

 I believe in the Holy Spirit,

-the holy catholic Church,
+the holy catholic church,

 the communion of saints,